SDG-Den/SDG-VOX/docs/SDG-VOX/301-config-gui.md

 Connections are drawn as curved edges with arrowheads.
 Selected nodes are highlighted.

-### Right panel — Node editor
+### Node editor — bottom panel

-When a node is selected, its properties are shown:
+When a node is selected, its properties are shown in the bottom panel:

 | Field | Description |
 |-------|-------------|